About Hearing Loss

 Sensorineural Hearing Loss

-This is the most common type of hearing loss, occurring when there’s damage to the inner ear (cochlea) or the auditory nerve.
-People with sensorineural hearing loss may experience muffled speech, difficulty hearing in noisy environments, or tinnitus (ringing in the ears).
-Causes include age-related changes (presbycusis), noise exposure, genetics, and certain medications.
-Sensorineural hearing loss is typically permanent, with hearing aids being the most common treatment.
+The most common type of hearing loss, occurring when there is damage to the inner ear (cochlea) or the auditory nerve.
+Caused by age-related changes, noise exposure, genetics, or certain medications.
+Typically permanent; hearing aids are the standard treatment.

 Mixed Hearing Loss